Create Config

 +1.71 vs. 2020

-The KESE Index is an index of four indicators of entrepreneurship activity: 1) the percentage of adults becoming entrepreneurs in a given month; 2) the percentage of new entrepreneurs driven by opportunity rather than necessity; 3) the total number of jobs per capita created by startups in their first year; and 4) the percentage of startups that remain in operation through their first year.
+The Index compiles 4 indicators: 1) % of adults becoming entrepreneurs in a given month; 2) % of new entrepreneurs driven by opportunity rather than necessity; 3) total # of jobs/capita created by startups in their 1st year; and 4) % of startups that remain in operation through their 1st year.

 View Data